 Kellogg’s Cocoa Krispies

-While Rice Krispies certainly are the favorite of the Rice Krispies products, Cocoa Krispies are a solid choice if you prefer chocolate cereals.
+While Rice Krispies are certainly the favorite of the Rice Krispies products, Cocoa Krispies are a solid choice if you prefer chocolate cereals.
 This cereal was first produced in 1958 and originally had a monkey mascot called Jose.
 There have been a few mascot changes since including an elephant, Snagglepuss, a caveman, and eventually Snap, Crackle, and Pop in the early 1980s to today.

 Count Chocula is a product of the Monster line of cereals by General Mills.
 The primary Monster cereals include Franken Berry, Boo Berry, and Count Chocula.
 Other Monsters cereals that have been released but are now discontinued are Yummy Mummy and Fruit Brute.